Level | Definition, Etymology, Synonyms & Antonyms

 FAQs (Frequently Asked Questions)

-What is the meaning of “level” in construction and carpentry?
+What is the meaning of level in construction and carpentry?

-In construction and carpentry, “level” refers to a surface that is even and horizontal, ensuring that structures and elements are correctly aligned.
+In construction and carpentry, it refers to a surface that is even and horizontal, ensuring that structures and elements are correctly aligned.
 Carpenters use tools like spirit levels to determine if surfaces are level during construction.

 Explore A-Z Nouns List: